Prohelion/prohelion.github.io/_documentation/Profinity/Profiles.md

 Each item in the profile has a set of properties that define the configuration of the item.
 These properties can be accessed by right mouse clicking on the item and selecting properties.
 The properties then appear at the bottom of the profile panel.

-Properties can also be set when the item is first created in the [New Items](Adding_New_Items.html) dialog box.
+Properties can also be set when the item is first created in the [New Items](Adding_New_Items.html) window.

 ![Profinity]({{site.dox.baseurl}}/images/Profinity/profile_properties.png)